I am a closet organizational fiend. Not many know about my organizational fiendish ways. I can’t help it. I have organizing tips coming out my ears! 🙂

 Two: Spend just 10 minutes a day organizing

-It doesn’t seem like a long time to organize.
+It doesn’t seem like a long time to organize, but this tiny change can make a big difference over time!
 Maybe you are thinking you’ll never get things done if you only do this for 10 minutes a day, but I guarantee you that you will if you do it consistently.
 This is not a race.
-It took you years of accumulating stuff, it’s not going to happen overnight, but what WILL happen, is you will begin to set a pattern for yourself.
+It took you years of accumulating stuff, it’s not going to happen overnight, but what WILL happen, is you will begin to set a small pattern for yourself.

 Even a super busy mom who works 80 hours a week can find the time to set aside 10 minutes a day.
 Set the timer, and only organize.
 Take one drawer one day.
 A closet the next.
 Start small and work yourself up.
 If you are in the middle of organizing and the timer goes off, your 10 minutes is up and you still want to finish up, then do it.
 No harm, no foul.